An epicurean adventure to: Japan

 - The sauce will keep well in the fridge for up to a month if stored in an airtight container.

-What do you serve Gyoza sauce with
+What can you serve Gyoza sauce with?

 - Gyoza Dumplings - Gyoza sauce is commonly served as a dipping sauce for gyoza dumplings.
 The sauce enhances the flavours of the dumplings, which typically consist of a savoury filling wrapped in thin Gyoza wrappers.